dotnet/AspNetCore.Docs/aspnetcore/grpc/browser.md

 * gRPC-Web browser clients don't support calling client streaming and bidirection streaming methods.
 * ASP.NET Core gRPC services hosted on Azure App Service and IIS don't support bidirectional streaming.

-When using gRPC-Web it is recommended to only use unary methods and server streaming methods.
+When using gRPC-Web, we only recommend the use of unary methods and server streaming methods.

 ## Call gRPC-Web from the browser